 - The ability to disable StoreRuntimeDataAsLob -- all registration details in the future will be stored as a LOB in the database, which will make running queries for reporting directly against Engine's tables impractical

 - .NET Framework 4.6.2 -- support for .NET Framework will be dropped in favor of .NET 7 (or 8, depending on when Engine releases)

 You should evaluate your current usage of these deprecated features and start planning for how to migrate away from them before the next major Engine release.

-* Note: there may be a smaller, early-Spring release of Engine which would still contain the above features.
-They will be removed in the first release after Summer 2023.
+* Engine 23 will still contain the above features.
+They will be removed in the first release in 2024.